-Name of applicant:

-ddress:

-elephone number:

-mail address of applicant:

-elationship to adopted child (if any):

-Section 90(3) of the Adoption Act 2010 states - 'The following persons may apply to the Authority to enter particulars of an intercountry adoption effected outside the State in the register of intercountry adoptions'.
+Name of a oplicant: Address: Telephone number: Email addr ess of applicant: Relationsh ip to adopted child (if any): enter parti (3) of the Adoption Act 2010 states - 'The following persons may apply to the Authority to culars of an intercountry adoption effected outside the State in the register of intercountry.
 Please indicate which category of applicant you are.
-Are you - an adoptive parent another person having an interest in the matter

-➢ the adopted person

-The Adoption Authority can recognise three types of adoption, Please tick the relevant type below.
-Is the adoption -

-A. An adoption effected before 1 November 2010?
+Are you - 2 2 the adopted person an adoptive parent another person having an interest in the matter The Adoption ion Authority can recognise three types of adoption, Please tick the relevant type below.
+Is on - A. An adoption effected before 1 November 2010?
 B. An adoption effected after 1 November 2010 where the adopters were habitually resident in the in the state of adoption at the time of adoption?
 (A definition of 'habitually resident' is at the end of this form.)
 C. An adoption effected after 1 November 2010 where the adoption was carried out in accordance with the terms and conditions of the 1993 Hague Convention on Child Protection and Co-operation in Intercountry Adoption?